 Over the years gone by, the archive has continued to be able to receive donations from heirs to the private papers of members of the Prussian Academy of Sciences such as, for example, the classical philologists and religious scholars Eduard Norden (1868-1941) and Ludwig Deubner (1877-1946), the poet and philosopher Karl Wilhelm Ramler (1725-1798) and the art historian Wilhelm Pinder (1878-1947).

 The private papers of members who were senior executives in the management sector of the academy and, at the same time, in the academy institutes and facilities, are a valuable addition in terms of content to the official academy records from the post 1945 era.
 Worthy of particular mention here are the private papers of the cancer researcher Arnold Graffi (1910-2006), of the physicist Karl Lanius (1927-2010), of the mathematicians Helmut Thiele (1926-2003) and Lothar Budach (1935-2007), of the vice-president of the academy and historian Helmut Scheel (1915-1996) and of the president of the academy and classical philologist Johannes Stroux (1886-1954).

-Through the acquisition of premature legacies and private papers of members of the Berlin-Brandenburg Academy of Sciences and Humanities either during the member's lifetime or posthumously - as, for example, was the case with engineer Werner Albring (1914-2007), the physicist Horst Tobias Witt (1922-2007), the structural engineer Heinz Duddeck (born 1928), the chemist Ernst Schmitz (born 1928) and the linguist Manfred Bierwisch (born 1930)-, the department now safeguards holdings to the present day.
+Through the acquisition of premature legacies and private papers of members of the Berlin-Brandenburg Academy of Sciences and Humanities either during the member's lifetime or posthumously - as, for example, was the case with engineer Werner Albring (1914-2007), the physicist Horst Tobias Witt (1922-2007), the structural engineer Heinz Duddeck (1928-2017), the chemist Ernst Schmitz (1928-2021) and the linguist Manfred Bierwisch (born 1930), the department now safeguards holdings to the present day.